kanehara/patdoc/README.md

 ```

-The script to populate the database can be found in `src/db-script/init` and can be run
+The full script can be found in `src/db-script/init`
-independently via `npm run db:init`

-To start and stop the mongo container afterwards run the following respectively:
+The mongo container can be started and stopped with te following:

 ```
     npm run db:start